Renault R15 and R17: United States

 The 17 was also marketed in the United States, off and on until the end of production in 1979, although it only ever sold in small numbers.
 For many years, it was Renault's only offering there aside from the Le Car.
 Later 17 Gordini models were available only with a five-speed manual, the sliding roof, and the 1647 cc engine with 95 hp at 6250 rpm.

 Motorsport

 Renault abandoned plans to contest the World Rally Championship which it won in 1973.
 Instead, the factory developed a high-performance version of the 17 coupé at the Alpine Competition Factory which used many A110 components to compete in "selected" European events.
 The Gordini-developed engine had two twin-choke Webers, a hot cam, 11.5 compression ratio, big valves and tuned extractor exhaust system.
 The body was very light, featuring fibreglass doors, boot and bonnet panels, with plastic windows and a stripped interior.
 The factory said the car's weight was lowered by more than 25 percent.

 Its most famous outing was the 1974 "Press-on-Regardless" WRC, held in Michigan.
 The Rally was the US section of the World Rally Championship.
-The car that won the rally was a Renault 17 Gordini driven by Jean-Luc Thérier and Christian Deiferrer, with a similar car coming third.
+The car that won the rally was a Renault 17 Gordini driven by Jean-Luc Thérier and Christian Delferier, with a similar car coming third.